vokac/F2B/README.md

 This project is an implementation inspired by unix http://www.fail2ban.org.
 F2B provides windows service that scans log data and detects attempts to guess user password.
-Client IPv4/IPv6 address that causes significant login failures can be automatically blocked for requested interval using windows firewall configuration.
+Client IPv4/IPv6 address that causes significant login failures can be automatically temporarily blocked using windows firewall configuration.

 Requirements